 - 2 tablespoons nutritional yeast

 - 1 clove garlic

 - ½ cup dry white wine

-- 1 8-ounce package your favorite pasta, cooked according to the package directions
+- 1 8-ounce package whole wheat or gluten-free pasta cooked according to the package directions

 Place the pumpkin, cauliflower, onion, and cashews in a large pot.
 Fill it with enough water to cover the vegetables plus about two inches.

 Bring the water to a boil over medium-high heat and then reduce the heat and allow to simmer for about 15 minutes, or until the vegetables are fork tender.